Oidaho/Zenit/README.md

 Or download the archive of the [latest release](https://github.com/Oidaho/Zenit/releases/latest) and unpack it to a convenient directory.

-Next, go to the `./Zenit/scripts` directory and run the desired installation file according to the shell you are using.
+Next, go to the `./Zenit/scripts` directory and run the ps1 installation script.

 ## 🖼️ Screenshots